georgiizvonka/georgiizvonka.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Ph.D. student that graduates in 2025 and seeks for quant or data science job.
+I am a Ph.D. student graduating in 2025 and seeking a job in quantitative finance or data science.

 <!-- I am a Ph.D. student that graduates in 2025 and seeks for quant or data science job.  -->